CC-BY-SA-4.0 by Suicasmo

 On February 22nd, we held a Candidate School session on Resiliency.
 A recording of the session can be watched here.
 The first part of the session featured presentations focused on heat resiliency, while the second part brought more presentations from experts on coastal resiliency.

-< Back to Nonpartisan Electoral Activities
+< Back to Civic Engagement

 Related Articles